JezuzLizard/Cut-Tranzit-Locations/README.md

 # Cut-Tranzit-Survival-Maps
+Install each file to the same directory as the source is after compiling each file in t6r/data/maps.

 Adds support for 4 cut Survival/Grief maps on Tranzit.

 Each map has CIA/CDC, allows for hellhounds( survival-only ), has all 6 perks and pack-a-punch, and extra wallbuys.